-All of our share sizes at pickup are the same quantity of items, but we offer Half Share options, which can be picked up every other week.
+Yes, we offer Half Share options, which are $20/ week and feel 1-2 people.
 Additionally, if you would like to sign up for a full share with a friend, you can share it however you would like, just know that it will mean sometimes splitting a melon in half at home, or alternating who takes which veggies home each time.

 What if I can’t pick up my share?